jae1911/sitecontent/content/blog/2023/fido.md

 Hopefully in the future, we can have even more FIDO2 support, not only as a 2FA but also as a passwordless way to login.

-Also massive thanks to Dezponia, in the Furry Tech Matrix room for the extensive feedback and additional information they provided about and for this blog post..
+Also massive thanks to Dezponia, in the Furry Tech Matrix room, for the extensive feedback and additional information about how FIDO2 works and security practices they provided for this blog post.

 ---